Sunday, December 11, 2016

 Downed trees catch fire also, under some conditions.
 Too many of them make the burns difficult; putting them out wastes time; there are too few people to get as much burning done as is good for nature.
 Public education should make some of these problems easier over time.

 Linda Masters stopped by the Big Tree.
 This bur oak is probably well over 300 years old.
 Compared to this tree, the United States of America is a youngster.
-This fall, the trunk had a big "chicken of the woods" mushroom growing out of it (surviving now as a pale blob in the middle of the trunk, about a foot over Linda's head).
+This fall, the trunk had a big "chicken of the woods" mushroom growing out of it (surviving now as a pale blob in the middle of the trunk, about a foot higher than Linda's head).
 The oak won't live forever.
-No young bur oaks are anywhere near by.
-It's been too dark for this species - the most light-lovingest tree of them all - to have had a single successful seedling in this part of the woods for (human) generations.
-We resolve to help it out.
+And there are no young bur oaks anywhere near by.
+It's been too dark for this species - the most light-lovingest tree of them all.
+It hasn't had a single successful seedling in this part of the woods for (human) generations.
+We resolve to cut enough brush to give it light and a chance.

 Shrubs are crucial